 The Sam Nunn School offers certificates in International Affairs, Asian Affairs, European Affairs, European Union Studies, and Latin American Affairs.
-A certificate is awarded upon successful completion of a predetermined, twelve-hour cluster of courses approved by the INTA academic advisor or a specific INTA faculty member.
+A certificate is awarded upon successful completion of a predetermined, 12-hour cluster of courses approved by the INTA academic advisor or a specific INTA faculty member.
 Certificates allow students to graduate with a "specialization" in international affairs and regional studies and are only available to degree-seeking students.
+A certificates demonstrates to employers and graduate institutions your achievement in a liberal arts field beyond your major, adding breadth to your education and your resumé.

 Declaring a Certificate